JnMik/google-cloud-and-kubernetes-cheatsheet/README.md

         kubectl run wordpress --image=tutum/wordpress --port=80
     If you want to deploy a pod with multiple containers in it : https://cloud.google.com/container-engine/docs/replicationcontrollers/operations

+### Rolling update

+  Kubernetes allows you to release new version of your application without down time.
+  This must be done with the rolling-update tool.
+The tool will launched the new containers, and down the previous, one at a time.
+Here's the command line :

+  kubectl rolling-update <rc-controller-name-to-down> -f new-rc-controller-config.json

+  Be careful tho, you *must* specify version number if your RC config, or rolling update WILL crash, and your application will be down.
+See my rc.sample.json for reference, version number must be specify at multiple place.

 ### Delete the running pods with:

     kubectl delete rc wordpress